Marketing of fishery and aquaculture products

 - the catch or production area:

-- fish caught at sea: the FAO sub-area or division (NE Atlantic, Mediterranean and Black Sea) or the FAO area (other waters)
+- fish caught at sea: the FAO sub-area or division (NE Atlantic, Mediterranean and Black Sea) (names of the areas in all the official EU languages [362 KB] , map of fishing areas in the EU [149 KB] ) or the FAO area (other waters)

-- freshwater fish: the body of water in the EU country or non-EU country of origin
+- freshwater fish: the body of water and the EU country of origin or the non-EU country of provenance

 - farmed fish: EU or non-EU country of final rearing period.